tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

 11. In the next dialog box, you will be informed that your file is going to be uploaded to the blockchain, so the process is going to take some time.
 Click on the "OK" button to continue.

     ![State Of The Dapps - 20](Images/state-of-the-daps-20.png)
-    The upload time depends on your internet connection speed and the current state of the blockchain workload; it takes less than one minute while preparing this demo with a `3.2 MB` file in a WiFi connection with `10 mbps` upload rate.
+    The upload time depends on your internet connection speed and the current state of the blockchain workload; it takes less than one minute while preparing this demo with a `3.2 MB` file in a WiFi connection with `10 mbps` upload rate, for the class demo you may use a smaller image file or a text file.

 12. You are going to be asked to sign the file upload transaction using MetaMask, click on the "Sign" button to proceed.